gligneul/LuaWorkshop2018/slides.md

 ### Idioms Specific to LuaJIT

-For instance, caching global functions local variables in order to gain performance.
+For instance, caching global functions in local variables.

 ```
 -- Bad